How the Malaysian plantation sector performed over the past 8 years

 Productivity and efficiency

-The sector asset turnover from 2014 to 2020 is about that of 2013.
+The sector asset turnover every year from 2014 to 2022 was better than that of 2013.
 Despite the declining average revenue, the sector appeared to be able to maintain the productive use of its assets.

 Chart 18: Sector asset turnover